Journal · tools · regulation

 Capturing everything you know is a genuine superpower — when you have bandwidth to maintain it.
 Under chronic overload, a sprawling graph of pages can become another surface that demands upkeep: templates to finish, databases to curate, dashboards that stare back.

 That is not a moral failure.
-It is a mismatch between tool affordances and current nervous-system budget.
+It is a mismatch between tool affordances and current capacity budget.
 Sometimes the humane move is fewer containers and gentler defaults — not a more elaborate workspace.

 When a general workspace is the right fit